TeRRa HeAvEn Eco-Arts

 TEK is reinforced through:

-Embodied & Oral Learning, including story, movement, handwork, repetition, and memory
+Embodied & Oral Learning including story, movement, handwork, repetition, pattern-work and memory

 Pedagogical Lineages & Context